sandbox-js/examples/README.md

 =====================================

-The JavaScript client library is a light-weight fluent API used to communcate with DeployR from both the Browser and Node.js environments.
+The JavaScript client library is a light-weight fluent API used to communcate with DeployR from both the browser and Node.js environments.
 It is crafted for flexibility, readability, and a low learning curve.

 Links